johnisom/time_manager/README.md

   Fix day-delimited AND daily-digest.
 It is showing monday the 25 of Nov as separate days for each session, I assume because I didn't log any time Sunday?
   VERY IMPORTANT
-* Remove the need to state name.
-Since this is meant for only a single person (uses home directory), it doesn't make sense to require the user to enter their name every they use the program.
 * Make week by week use like my website version does and chunk.
 Can get week in year with `int(a_datetime_instance.strftime('%V'))`.
 * Refactor viewing functions.
 There is a lot of reused code and it's messy,